Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 What is there to do inside of Miami International Airport?

-American Airlines has several lounges in Concourse D, with day passes available at $59 for non-member passengers flying AA.
+American Airlines has several lounges in Concourse D, with day passes available at $79 for non-member passengers flying AA.

 The best lounge at MIA is also in concourse D, and that is the American Express Centurion Lounge.
 You must have an Amex Platinum, Centurion Card, or Delta SkyMiles Reserve Amex.

-In concourse F, you’ll find Club America.
+• Concourse F: Club America.
 You can get a day pass for $50.

-Bask in the Miami sun
+4. Bask in the Miami sun – right at the airport!

 If you’re like me, you love going out, getting fresh air and a bit of sun when you can.
 Hello, fellow plant.
 I feel you.